£100k after tax in the UK: £68,557 take-home pay

 How much is £100k a month after tax?

-Using the simple default assumptions on this page, £100,000 is roughly about £5,713 a month after Income Tax and National Insurance before pension and student loan deductions.
+Using the default England, Wales and Northern Ireland assumptions, £100k is about £5,713 a month after Income Tax and employee National Insurance, before pension and student loan deductions.

 Sources, methodology and data quality